 Should your flight arrive in the evening (as many do) we recommend taking advantage of the Lima Airport hotel, which is conveniently located within 100 meters of the international arrivals terminal.

 Day 2: Morning flight to Cusco, light orientation walk of Cusco

 In the morning you will return to the airport to take a short flight deep into the Andes, and onto the ancient city of Cusco.
 After settling in at your hotel, our expert guide will pass by your hotel to take you on a short orientation walk of Cusco.
 Today is designed to be an acclimatization day in preparation for the Inca Trail, so we purposely keep this day light.
 Your guide will take you on foot around the colonial center of Cusco, offering suggestions on things to do and see, and pointing out the best places to eat and drink.
-Using this time to acclimatize is essential for good preparation for the Inca Trail, so we simply leave you the late afternoon and evening free to enjoy Cusco City.
+Using this time to acclimatize is essential for good preparation for the Inca Trail, so we simply leave you the late afternoon and evening free to relax and enjoy Cusco City.

 Day 3: Tour of the Sacred Valley (Ollantaytambo & Pisac)

 After a relaxing breakfast, we will collect you from your hotel lobby for a full day tour of the Sacred Valley.
 In a private modern vehicle you will head out of Cusco heading in the direction of Pisac.
 After a 45 minute drive, you will stop at Awanakancha, a camelid farm where you will get to meet animals typical to the Andean Region.
 Alpaca, llama and Vicuña are among some of the animals in the park.
 Your guide will briefly explain the traditional process how the Andean artisans process, dye and weave the animal’s wool to produce the colorful garments and intricate textiles that they are so famous for.